United Kingdom Explosion Liaison Group

 Click here to see a tribute to Professor D Huw Edwards, a co-founder of UKELG who died in 2003.

-The next meeting will be held in Autumn 2016.
-Further details will be available here in June.
+The next meeting will be held in Autumn 2018.
+Details will be announced here shortly.

 A list of the previous UKELG meetings is available here.
 In many cases, presentations that were made at each meeting are also available via links from the meeting programmes.